sumanthratna/onefact.org/pages/five-boro-bike-tour/jaan.md

 The appeal reads pitiful: I beg for help, I have insight into what I am doing.

-My writing is also clinically inaccurate because of the way insurance forced me to write about OCD – ICD code F42.2 – lest they have one more reason to deny my care.
+My writing is also clinically inaccurate because of the way I felt forced by insurance to write about OCD when I actually had symptoms resembling PTSD and depression.
+OCD was ICD code F42.2 in the theater of medicine's word salad, and I didn't want insurance to have one more reason to deny my care.

 I paid $7875 out-of-pocket with a salary of $70k/year, I got reimbursed months later for most of it, and this is what it took.
 Dr. Maher said I was the second person in ten years to do this, and Dr. Maher has treated 10,000+ people and is a leading expert at [The Reeds Center](https://thereedscenter.com/) which he founded.

+If you need help paying for therapy, please reach out to [help@payless.health](mailto:help@payless.health) and we will do our best.